Walids35/walids35/README.md

 - Currently a final year software engineer student passionate about fullstack, DevOps & Cloud.
 - Pretty solid on AWS and CI/CD pipelines for work & Web Freelancer with NextJS.
 - Always testing and discovering new technologies.
-- My portfolio includes well-designed websites, Software Architecture with AWS and some fun personal projects...
+- My portfolio includes well-designed websites, software architecture with AWS and some fun personal projects...

 ### Talk with me, I am kinda awesome:
 [<a>Linkedin</a>][linkedin]